er-pim/my-portfolio/README.md

   1 procedural document that samples part of the workflow I developed processing legacy LiDAR data,
   <br><h4> Lunar Dataset Description & GIS Integration </h4>
   1 document that samples part of the methods section for my scientific research on the Moon,
-  <br><h4> Code Sample - Automated Map Creation with ArcPy </h4>
-  1 code sample showcasing some code that I developed for automating geoprocessing tasks with arcpy in ArcGIS Pro, and
   <br><h4> Code Sample - Simple Hapke Reflectance Model </h4>
   another code sample I wrote to model bidirectional and hemispherical reflectance using Hapke theory (another component of my Moon research).
 </div>